psecio/propauth/README.md

 // Check to see if any permissions match
 $policy->hasPermissions(['test3', 'test2', 'test5'], Policy::ANY);

-// Check to see that the pemrissions match exactly
+// Check to see that the permissions match exactly
 $policy->hasPermissions(['test1', 'test2'], Policy::ALL);

 #### NEGATIVE CHECKS